These fonts are totally free of charge, and you may redistribute them as long as you don’t host them on another website.

 A font enabling you to put pitch material – staff, clefs, pitches and barlines – onto any page using any application.
 This can be entered in a word processing document (for a thesis or assignment or so forth).

-A font enabling you to put rhythmic notation – including rhythmic values, time signatures, tuplet markings, barlines – onto any page using any application.
+A font that allows you to put rhythmic notation – including rhythmic values, time signatures, tuplet markings, barlines – onto any page using any application.
 This can be entered in a word processing document (for a thesis or assignment or so forth).
 Not as many characters as the Bach font, but easier to use and can do things that the Bach font can’t.
 (Documentation fixed 21 July 2004)

 A font containing quartertones and other microtones in addition to the standard chromatic accidental symbols.
 Intended for use with Finale.
 Contains a Finale 2002 document from which a library of microtone symbols can be extracted for use as articulations.